quachpas/cap_flashcards/README.md

 - Moderately long tasks
   - Image suppport is limited, as it's always put on the right side of the text.
 Better image support.
   - The icon is included in all flashcards.
 Implement a system to handle different icons according to which subject the flashcard has.
   - As of now, only one document is given "out.pdf" as the script's output.
-Categorised output will be added (sorted by subject for example).
+Categorised output will be added (sorted by subject, errors flashcards, etc.).
   - Template LaTeX flashcards' better
     - Transfer a4paper positions to Python, to prepare for an eventual move to a configuration file.
     - Create a new command for solutions boxes.